Fairfield County Array of Interventions

 - Prevent the use of secure detention for youth who can be safely served while maintaining family stability.

-There are several possible outcomes of this initial referral, based on the screenings and interview:
+RC staff provide Assessment Services after hours to law enforcement via phone through On-Call Services.
+There are several possible outcomes of this initial referral, as based on results of the screenings and interview:

-- Youth returns home with parent/caregiver; or
+1. Youth returns home with parent/ caregiver; or

-- Youth stays with relative/other adult overnight; or
+2. Youth stays with relative/other adult overnight; or

-- Youth may be taken to detention by Court staff; or
+3. Youth may be taken to detention by Court staff; or

-- Emergency respite may be provided.
+4. Emergency respite may be provided.

 The Assessment Center staff interact with the Fairfield County Prosecutor to determine if a case can be diverted, should be formally filed, or will be handled informally.